godotengine/godot-docs/tutorials/animation/cutout_animation.rst

    such as textures, sprite sizes, pivots, opacity, color modulation, etc. Everything can be animated and blended.
--  **Mix with Traditional**: AnimatedSprite allows traditional animation to be mixed, very useful for complex objects, such as shape of hands and foot, changing facial expression, etc.
+-  **Mix with Traditional**: AnimatedSprite allows traditional animation to be mixed, useful for complex objects, such as shape of hands and foot, changing facial expression, etc.
 -  **Custom Shaped Elements**: Can be created with :ref:`Polygon2D <class_Polygon2D>`